mainkoon81/Study-Tableau/README.md

  - II.
 Dashboards, which allow you to analyze multiple sheets all at the same time.
  - III.
 Working with multiple, different data + Dashboards
  - IV.
 Working with Stories, allows to link together our worksheets in dashboards to give a well rounded grasp of our insights.
- - V. Additional resources to keep our Tableau skills fresh.

 #### I. Working with multiple, different types of data
 Tableau is good at grouping data together and let us to drill down into these groups (hierarchy).
 Two things I find myself using ALL THE TIME are 'Hierarchies' & 'Filters'.
 These two components wow your audiences, and take the interactivity with our visual to a new level. for example, the result isn't great here at comparing movies in terms of sales...